-- Depending on the type of residents, care of persons specific to the physical and/or mental condition being cared for in the facility (e.g., Alzheimer's Disease and/or related dementia, cognitive disability, etc.) to include communication techniques (cueing and mirroring), understanding and coping with behaviors, safety, activities, etc. - Preventing and reporting abuse, neglect or exploitation of a vulnerable adult. - Assisting residents with ADL's including dressing, transferring, ambulation, bathing, grooming, toileting, eating, and urinary or bowel incontinence care. - Ethics and interpersonal relationships.
+- Depending on the type of residents, care of persons specific to the physical and/or mental condition being cared for in the facility (e.g., Alzheimer's Disease and/or related dementia, cognitive disability, etc.) to include communication techniques (cueing and mirroring), understanding and coping with behaviors, safety, activities, etc. - Preventing and reporting abuse, neglect, or exploitation of a vulnerable adult - Assisting residents with activities of daily living (ADL's) including dressing, transferring, ambulation, bathing, grooming, toileting, eating, and urinary or bowel incontinence care - Ethics and interpersonal relationships

-Additional topics for consideration can be found in the document entitled Potential In-Service Topic List in the Forms section of the provider portal.
+Additional topics for consideration can be found in the document entitled Potential In-service Topic List in the Forms section of this manual.